Making a Death in Custody Compensation Claim

 Sometimes, this can prove to be extremely difficult – especially if the death of a loved one could have been caused by negligence, violence, racism, inhumane treatment, systematic failures or the abuse of their human rights.

-By working with our civil liberties team, who are specialists at handling death in custody claims, the families we represent can feel reassured because they know we’ll make sure the death is properly investigated.
+Our team work with people throughout England and Wales and will be happy to arrange a free initial consultation at a time which is convenient to you.
+By working with our civil liberties team, the families we represent can feel reassured that we’ll make sure the death is properly investigated.

 - When detained for the purposes of a search